metavalent/metavalent.github.io/_drafts/How To Be A Creative Doer.md

   src="https://www.youtube.com/embed/JpYA7WXkHyI?autoplay=1"
   frameborder="0"></iframe>

-Watch [How To Be A Creative Thinker](https://youtu.be/JpYA7WXkHyI) if the embed does not behave nicely.
+Watch [How to be a creative thinker | Carnegie Mellon University Po-Shen Loh](https://youtu.be/JpYA7WXkHyI) if the embed does not behave nicely.

 <!-- For custom thumbnail
 ![alt text](/assets/images/image.jpg "title")